alibaba-inc/create-yew-material-app/crates/yew-material-app/README.md

 # create-yew-material-app

-Create Yew Material App is a way to create a single page Yew application, which includes the yew-material ui framework
+Create Yew Material App is a way to create a single page Yew application, which includes the yew-material ui framework.<br>
 note: create-yew-material-app is modified by [create-yew-app](https://github.com/jetli/create-yew-app)

 ## Quick Overview